home-assistant/home-assistant.io/source/_components/cover.markdown

 footer: true
 ---

-Home Assistant can give you an interface to control covers such as rollershutters and garage doors.
+Home Assistant can give you an interface to control covers such as rollershutters, blinds, and garage doors.

 ## {% linkable_title Services %}

 ### {% linkable_title Cover control services %}